 Parks Family Outdoor Center

-Opportunities for study and fieldwork in the outdoors abound, and many of Cortland's academic departments make use of three adjunct campuses developed by the College to support outdoor and environmental education programs.
+Opportunities for study and fieldwork in the outdoors abound, and many of Cortland's academic departments make use of three adjunct campuses developed by the university to support outdoor and environmental education programs.

 William H. Parks Family Center for Environmental and Outdoor Education at Raquette Lake